 This lean, delicious tilapia is a snap to prepare and bake.
-The fish is served with a tasty green onion and cilantro cream sauce.
+The fish takes just minutes to fix and cook.
+The fillets are served with a tasty green onion, lime, cilantro cream sauce.
+Serve the fish the sauce and hot cooked rice or baked or roasted potatoes.
+Add steamed vegetables for a perfect family meal.

 A serving of fish, according to the American Heart Association, is about the size of a checkbook, or about 3.5 ounces cooked.
 They recommend two servings of fish a week.
-Tilapia is not only mild and budget-friendly, it's low in mercury.
+As an added bonus, tilapia is not only mild and budget-friendly, it's low in mercury.

 - 1 tablespoon olive oil